Play Audio

 2. Create and Follow Supportive Policies and Programs

-For workplace health & safety.
+Create clear guidelines for workplace health & safety.

-• Make paid time off available
+Make paid time off available.

 • Bullying/Incivility